 New Year, new you?
 Kiss your overeating holiday woes goodbye and refresh your system with this brewed from scratch, detox tea.
 It’ll soothe your throat, kick nausea to the curb and just plain tastes delicious!

-Following the announcement, we listed off our resolutions for the new year.
+It was about to be a new year and I was thinking of my resolutions for the new year.
 They’re usually a combination of fitness and financial goals aka F + F (not sure if that’s a real thing but we’ll roll with it!).
-Sometimes we reach them and sometimes they’re purely aspirational.
+Sometimes I reach them and sometimes they’re purely aspirational.